I would like to set seed first to avoid changing results or conflicts

 my_logical <- sample(c(TRUE, FALSE), size = 100, replace = TRUE)

-## [85] TRUE TRUE FALSE FALSE FALSE FALSE TRUE FALSE TRUE FALSE TRUE TRUE
+## [1] TRUE TRUE TRUE FALSE TRUE FALSE

 # a 26-element vector of all the lower-case letters in random order